French star Deneuve defends men's 'right' to chat up women

 Oscar-nominated Deneuve, 74, is best known internationally for playing a bored housewife who spends her afternoons as a prostitute in Luis Bunuel classic 1967 film "Belle du Jour".

+The letter got a mostly hostile reception on social media, quickly becoming the most tweeted story on Twitter in France.

-Deneuve has made no secret of her annoyance at social media campaigns to shame men accused of harassing women.
+Deneuve had earlier expressed annoyance with the #MeToo social media campaign to shame men accused of harassing women.

-"I don't think it is the right method to change things, it is excessive," she said last year, referring to the #MeToo hashtag.
+"I don't think it is the right method to change things, it is excessive," she said last year.
 "After 'Calling out your pig' what are we going to have, 'Call out your whore?'" she said.

 - 'Hatred of men and sexuality' -